What Is the Difference Between a Wedding Ring and a Wedding Band?

 • Vintage or heirloom-inspired rings

-In short, while all bands are rings, not all rings are referred to as bands, particularly if they include more elaborate detailing.
+In conclusion, while all bands are rings, not all rings are bands, particularly if they include more elaborate detailing.

 Do Men and Women Use the Terms Differently?

-Culturally, there are variations too.
-In Australia and the UK, “wedding ring” is the more common term across genders.
-In the US, “wedding band” is often used when speaking about men’s rings.
+Within different regions of the world and with different cultures, there are a multitude of variations.
+In Australia and the UK, “wedding ring” is the more popular terminology between both genders.
+In the US, however, “wedding band” tends to take the spotlight when speaking about men’s rings.

 At Larsen Jewellery, couples often come in unsure of what to call the piece they’re after.
 And yet, they leave with something far more valuable.
 A custom-made ring or band that tells their story.